As an online business owner, chances are by now you’ve heard that you need to be growing your email list.

 It’s the easiest, most common email opt in for online retailers.
 And it works too, as it’s an easy hook to turn a new potential visitor into a customer.

 Tip – If you do go this route, encourage action by limiting how long the coupon is valid.
 We want customers to make a choice and get that sale!

-Check out my opinion on why not to do this (hypocritical I know), but ultimately I understand you know what’s best for your business and it isn’t a “bad” strategy – just one to be cautious of.
+Check out my opinion on why not to do this (hypocritical I know), but ultimately you know what’s best for your business and it isn’t a “bad” strategy – just one to be cautious of.

-Also, pay attention to your wording – is there a way to change up “sign up for our mailing list” to make it more exciting and on brand for your business?
+Also, pay attention to your wording – is there a way to change “sign up for our mailing list” to make it more exciting and on brand for your business?
 Otherwise, you’re really just selling the initial discount and they may not care to stick around (which is where you’ll really start building that relationship + return on investment).

 2 | The Birthday Discount